-Bill Kipp has become a leading authority on the subject of adrenal stress response training through decades of colorful personal experience.
+Bill Kipp, owner of Fast Defense Global, has become a leading authority on the subject of adrenal stress response training through decades of colorful personal experience.
 “I am an expert on the adrenal fear rush because I have made every mistake possible with regard to this physiological response and yet lived to tell about it,” he tells his students candidly.

 Kipp’s experience started early, with years of repeated beatings perpetrated by an older brother.
 Because Kipp was vastly outweighed and overpowered, his only defense was to curl up in a ball and take the beatings.
 As a result, he was conditioned to freeze up whenever he encountered a scary confrontation.
 Thus, despite being athletic and strong, when faced with the inevitable altercations of youth, he would experience the common adrenal stress effects of weak knees, rapid breathing, and queasy stomach.